UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: System Model and Problem Formulation

 \subsection{Channel Model}

-We consider that the channel vector is determined not only by the signal propagation environment but also by the positions of the FAs.
+We consider that the channel vector is determined not only by the signal propagation environment but also by the FA positions.
 The far-field channel model is adopted, where the size of the transmit region is considerably smaller than the signal propagation distance \cite{abdou2024Sum-Rate, Ghadi2025UAV-Relay}.
-Accordingly, all transmit FAs experience the same angle of departure (AoD) and the same amplitude of the complex path coefficient, while only the phase varies with the positions of the transmit FAs.
+Accordingly, all transmit FAs experience the same angle of departure (AoD) and the same amplitude of the complex path coefficient, while only the phase varies with their positions.